-St. Agnes Hospital (above) that closed in 2003 had its beginnings in 1908.
-The medical building on the property underwent renovations and the former hospital was repurposed into an assistive living facility.
+St. Agnes Hospital (left) that closed in 2003 had its beginnings in 1908.
+The medical building on the property underwent renovations and the former hospital was repurposed into an assistive living facility (the Bristol).
 The plans to turn the rest of the complex into a retirement community have yet to happen.
 A grotto (below) remains near the entrance.

 The original hospital grounds were designed by Frederick L. Olmsted Company.
 The main building dates from 1894 and two of the homes that were on the grounds when the property was purchases are still on the grounds.
+The hospital’s wrought iron fencing still surrounds the property with NY Hospital (Cornell) signs.
 A redeveloped city park at the corner of Bryant and Mamaroneck Ave was once part of the hospital grounds.
-There are now walking trails and new signage at entrance
+There are now walking trails and new signage at entrance.

 Burke Rehabilitation Hospital (below) on Mamaroneck Ave opened in 1915 as the Winifred Masterson Burke Foundation.
 There are 12 buildings in neoclassical style.